 6.1.5.3.2 PSC AMS or Constant-torque AMS Ducted Systems.
-The specified cooling low airflow rate shall not cause the external static pressure during any test calling for cooling low airflow rate to go below the minimum values calculated by Equation 6.1.
-Refer to Section 6.1.5.1.7.
+The Specified cooling low airflow rate shall not cause the ESP during the B{Low} test to go below the minimum values calculated by Equation 6.1.
+For all other tests, the cooling low airflow rates Specified by the manufacturer shall be run at the same airflow rate as the B{Low} test.
 For products that do not have automatic control of Airflow-control Settings, the manual Airflow-control Setting from cooling full airflow rate shall remain unchanged.

-For products that allow independent Airflow-control Settings, all low stage cooling tests shall be performed at cooling low airflow rate at the lowest Airflow-control Setting that meets the low stage minimum external static pressure per Equation 6.1.
+For products that allow independent Airflow-control Settings, all Low Stage cooling tests shall be performed at cooling low airflow rate at the lowest Airflow-control Setting that meets the Low Stage minimum ESP per Equation 6.1.
 Refer to Section 6.1.5.1.7.